Miley Stewart: Secret and purpose

 Keeping Miley's secret involves a two sided effort.
 As Hannah, she must keep her fans unaware that she is really a normal kid, and as Miley, she must keep her friends unaware that she is really Hannah Montana.
-In interviews, Miley Cyrus spoke of the implausibility of being able to keep a secret such as Miley and her family do in the show in a world of intense media scrutiny.
+In interviews, Cyrus spoke of the implausibility of being able to keep a secret such as Miley and her family do in the show in a world of intense media scrutiny.
 The show however, remains workable primarily based on suspension of disbelief.

 In the show, three other people (Robby, Lilly, and Oliver) also wear disguises when around Hannah to prevent anyone from drawing a connection to Miley (Jackson is himself, only as a childhood friend).
 Hannah also typically swaps limos as she leaves concert venues to keep the paparazzi from following her home.
 Miley must also rely on the silence of the people who know her secret.
-These include her family members, Robby, Jackson, Mammaw Ruthie, Aunt Dolly, Uncle Earl and Aunt Pearl, her cousin Luann, her friends Lilly Truscott and her parents, Oliver Oken and his mother, Jake Ryan, Farmine and Roxy, as well as Officer Diaria and his daughter Kelsey, Siena and the President of the United States.
+These include her family members, Robby, Jackson, Mammaw Ruthie, Aunt Dolly, Uncle Earl and Aunt Pearl, her cousin Luann, her friends Lilly Truscott and her parents, Oliver Oken and his mother, Jake Ryan, Fermine and Roxy, as well as Officer Diaria and his daughter Kelsey, Siena and the President of the United States.
 (This group grows exponentially at the end of Hannah Montana: The Movie.)